Learning to Optimize with Stochastic Dominance Constraints: EXPERIMENTS

 \subsection{Efficiency}

-\paragraph{CPU or GPU:} The above results of \algabb{} are obtained using a P100 GPU.
+\textbf{CPU or GPU:} The above results of \algabb{} are obtained using a P100 GPU.
 As the LP/MIP baselines cannot leverage the advantages of GPUs, we here include extra results of running \algabb{} on the same CPU-only machines.

-The proposed \algabb{} is able to finish the solving for each of the instances of each portfolio optimization settings in 30 mins.
+\algabb{} is able to finish the solving for each of the instances of each portfolio optimization settings in 30 mins.
 For stochastic OT the computation is more intense, and we report the quality comparison between CPU/GPU based \algabb{} in \tabref{tab:cpu_vs_gpu}.
 Overall running \algabb{} would take a bit longer and thus obtain slightly worse results than on GPU.
 But the results are still significantly better than all other baselines.

-\paragraph{Baseline sample efficiency:} We plot the CVI of the baseline methods under different sample sizes (from 32 up to 512) in \figref{fig:num_samples}.
-A maximum of 512 samples is selected as limits modern solvers to take less than 1 hour.
-The proposed \algabb is also plotted as a line in \figref{fig:num_samples} as a comparison, since it is not affected by finite samples.
+\textbf{Baseline sample efficiency:} We plot the CVI of the baseline methods under different sample sizes (from 32 up to 512) in \figref{fig:num_samples}.
+A maximum of 512 samples is selected as limits modern solvers to take less than 1 hour. \algabb is also plotted as a line in \figref{fig:num_samples} as a comparison, since it is not affected by finite samples.
 For portfolio optimization, more samples generally lead to better CVI satisfaction in the baseline methods.
 For the stochastic OT problem, this observation does not hold for growing sample size, due to the difficulty of the multi-modal distribution estimation.

-\paragraph{Convergence of \algabb:} We visualize the convergence of CVI and the objective value with \algabb in \figref{fig:convergence}.
+\textbf{Convergence of \algabb:} We visualize the convergence of CVI and the objective value with \algabb in \figref{fig:convergence}.
 For both problems we can see that \algabb converges in around $10^4$ steps with a batch size of 512.
 Moreover, the stochastic OT problem takes more steps in finding a feasible solution compared to the portfolio optimization problem.
 This in turn justifies that with finite samples, it is hard for the baseline approaches to find a near optimal solution.